 Empire State Building

 One of New York's most famous attractions is the Empire State Building.
 Go up to 86th floor and get a great view over the city.
+You see Top of the Rock from here.
 Opened to visitors in 1931.

 Top of the Rock